Jeremy Mayfield

-Jeremy Allen Mayfield (born May 27, 1969) is an American semi-retired professional stock car racing driver.
+Jeremy Allen Mayfield (born May 27, 1969) is an American semi-retired professional stock car racing driver who has most recently competed in the IHRA Stock Car Series driving the No. 19 car for D2 Motorsports.
 He drove cars for the Sadler brothers, T.W.
 Taylor, Cale Yarborough, Michael Kranefuss, Roger Penske, Ray Evernham, Bill Davis, and Gene Haas.
 In 2009, he drove for his own team, Mayfield Motorsports.

 On May 9, 2009, Mayfield was suspended indefinitely as both owner and driver by NASCAR following what NASCAR said was a positive test for methamphetamine.
 A federal judge weighed the evidence and temporarily lifted the suspension on July 1 of that same year.
 On July 15, NASCAR said Mayfield had tested positive for methamphetamine for the second time after failing a random drug test on July 6.
 On July 24, a federal appeals court overturned the previous injunction Mayfield had been awarded, leaving him suspended from the sport.

 Racing career

 Beginnings

 Mayfield began racing in his hometown of Owensboro, Kentucky, racing BMX bicycles.
 He then proceeded to race go-karts at local Short tracks; moving to Nashville Speedway USA at the age of nineteen.
 He soon went to work for Sadler Brothers Racing as a fabricator, and became their driver, winning Late Model Rookie of the Year at Kentucky Motor Speedway in 1987.

-In 1993, he joined the ARCA series, and was named Rookie of the Year.
+In 1993, Mayfield joined the ARCA series, and was named Rookie of the Year.

 NASCAR

 Mayfield made his Cup debut in the 1993 Mello Yello 500; starting 30th and finishing 29th in the No. 95 Earl Sadler-owned Ford Thunderbird.
 In 1994, Mayfield declared he would run for NASCAR Winston Cup Series Rookie of the Year, and signed to drive the Sadler Brothers' No. 95 Ford.
 He resumed his role as that team's sheetmetal man in 1995, and signed to drive the No. 02 for T.W.
 Taylor, for four races before completing the year in the No. 98 Fingerhut Ford for Cale Yarborough.
 He ran twenty starts in his inaugural season, his best finish a nineteenth at Rockingham.
-In 1995, he stayed with Yarborough full-time, and had an 8th-place run at the Miller Genuine Draft 500, with a 31st-place finish in the points standings after qualifying for 27 out of 31 races.
+In 1995, he stayed with Yarborough full-time, and had an eighth-place run at the Miller Genuine Draft 500, with a 31st-place finish in the points standings after qualifying for 27 out of 31 races.
 The next season, he had two top-fives and earned his first career pole at the DieHard 500 Later that season, he and John Andretti of the No. 37 Ford owned by Michael Kranefuss and Carl Haas, negotiated to begin their next year's contracts (in each other's then rides) early.
 Mayfield ended the year 26th in points.